top of page

 See Nick about this Army

-The Longbeards were known for being the most far-seeing and wisest of the Dwarf clans, renowned for their skills as builders, miners, and craftsmen.
+The Longbeards were known for being the most far-seeing & wisest of the Dwarf clans, renowned for their skills as builders, miners & craftsmen.
 They were also the most resistant to the corrupting influence of Sauron's Rings of Power.
+The name "Longbeards" comes from their physical characteristic of particularly long beards, which all male Dwarves possessed from birth

 • Facebook Clean Grey